Cetuximab (Erbitux®)

 Allergic reaction

 Some people have an allergic reaction to cetuximab.
-This can happen while having the treatment or for up to an hour afterwards.
+This can happen while having the infusion or for up to 1 hour afterwards.
 You will be given drugs before the infusion to reduce the chance of a reaction happening.

-A reaction is usually mild but, rarely, can be more severe.
-If you have a reaction, the nurses can usually treat it by slowing or stopping the drip.
-Then you will have the rest of your treatments more slowly.
+A reaction is usually mild, but rarely it can be more severe.
+If you have a reaction, the nurses can usually treat it by slowing or stopping the infusion.
+You will then have the rest of your treatments more slowly.

-Rarely, people may get a reaction a few hours after treatment.
+Rarely, some people have a reaction a few hours after treatment.
 If you have any of the symptoms above or feel unwell after you get home, contact the hospital straight away for advice.

-You are more likely to have a serious allergic reaction to cetuximab if you have an allergy to:
+You are more likely to have a serious allergic reaction to cetuximb if you have an allergy to:

-You must tell your cancer doctor and nurse if you have either of these allergies before they give you cetuximab.
+You must tell your cancer doctor, nurse or pharmacist if you have either of these allergies before they give you cetuximab.

 Common side effects